 but a water buffalo came by at 3:00 a.m., and I'm not kidding

 I'm wildly proud of my two wonderful daughters,

 all grown up.
 They share my love of books and faraway places.

 Lia is an amazing flamenco dancer and a talented freelance journalist.

-and mountain sheep (and sometimes even camels).
+fruit flies (and sometimes even camels).

 And speaking of wild animals. . .

 Sophie was the amazing dog who inspired all the Stanley books.
 She